fapi-2-security-profile October 2024

 2. shall set up TLS connections using TLS version 1.2 or later;

-3. when using TLS 1.2, shall follow the recommendations for Secure Use of Transport Layer Security in [BCP195];
+3. shall follow the recommendations for Secure Use of Transport Layer Security in [BCP195];

 4. should use DNSSEC to protect against DNS spoofing attacks that can lead to the issuance of rogue domain-validated TLS certificates; and